How to Care for Your Pet After Surgery

 Quarantine female pets who were in heat before surgery.

 If your female pet was in heat you MUST keep her away from intact (not neutered) and recently neutered males for TWO weeks or serious complications may result.
 It is normal to have some spotting of blood or mild discharge for up to 2 weeks after surgery.
 Please contact us if it continues longer than 2 weeks.

 For 24 hours after a vaccine is given, it is common for pets to experience mild pain/swelling at the vaccine site, mild fever, decreased appetite or activity, and sneezing/mild cough (for Bordetella vaccine).
 Less common but more severe reactions are persistent vomiting or diarrhea, facial selling, hives, severe coughing or difficulty breathing.
 If your pet shows any signs of these more severe reactions, please seek care immediately at a full-service veterinary facility.

 UCAN is closed on Saturdays and Sundays.
-If any post-operative concerns arise Monday through Friday from 7 a.m. to 8 p.m. or Saturday from 7 a.m. to 4 p.m. (our “Emergency Hours”), please call UCAN’s emergency line at 513-787-8746 and leave a message.
+If any post-operative concerns arise Monday through Friday from 7 a.m. to 8 p.m. or Saturday or Sunday from 9 a.m. to 1 p.m. (our “Emergency Hours”), please call UCAN’s emergency line at 513-787-8746 and leave a message.
 A licensed veterinary technician will return your call as soon as possible.
-We do not have emergency coverage on Sundays.

 UCAN will treat at our clinic, at minimal cost, any post-operative complications resulting directly from surgery.
 UCAN is NOT liable for complications resulting from failure to follow these post-operative instructions or for contagious diseases for which the pet had not been properly vaccinated.